daswass/ha-podcast-index/README.md

 3. **"No episodes found"**

-   - The search term might not return any results
+   - The search term or podcast ID might not return any results
    - The podcast might not have any episodes
    - The podcast might be private or require authentication